sriharshachilakapati/sriharshachilakapati.github.io/_posts/2016-03-30-sharing-buttons-jekyll-howto.md

 ---
 title: Sharing Buttons, Jekyll How-to
 layout: post
-tags: ["Sharing Buttons", "Jekyll", "How-to"]
+keywords: ["Sharing Buttons", "Jekyll", "How-to"]
+tags: ["Jekyll", "Website", "Tutorial"]
 ---

 This post is to explain how I added the sharing buttons to this Jekyll website.
 I was trying to do this for quite some time before, but all I got into was trouble, as I'm not a web developer basically and don't know how these buttons work.
 After a long time, today I managed to get sharing buttons to be working, and here is how.
 I will be detailing the process for each social media platform individually.